jonmbake/jonbake.com/personal_constitution.md

 Be thankful you are blessed!

-### 10 -­ Set Goals and Follow through with them.
+### 10 - Set Goals and Follow through with them.

 The only sure way to growth is to set goals.

 ### 11 - Live In The Moment.

 The future and past are abstractions.
 All there is is right now.
-Make sure you are taken full advantage of the present.
+Make sure you are taking full advantage of the present.
 Use meditation and mindfulness practices to be more in the moment.
 Enjoy Life!

+### 12 - Work Hard - Sweat - Finish Each Day Exhausted

+Everyday you should give 100% of yourself physically and mentally.